moq-wg/moq-transport/draft-ietf-moq-transport.md

 causes queuing along the path from producer to consumer.
 The speed at which a protocol can detect and respond to queuing determines the overall latency.
 TCP-based protocols are simple but are slow to detect congestion and suffer from head-of-line blocking.
-UDP-based protocols can avoid queuing, but the application is now responsible for the complexity of fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
+Protocols directly over UDP can avoid queuing, but the application is now responsible for the complexity of fragmentation, congestion control, retransmissions, receiver feedback, reassembly, and more.
 One goal of MOQT is to achieve the best of both these worlds: leverage the features of QUIC to create a